 When I meet with a teacher or walk into his or her class, I finally feel as if I have the tools to help them reach their potential.
 I took this job because I like the coaching aspect but after my first year, I was not sure if I had the “it” that caused teacher to see me as more than just a helper.
 I feel empowered!

 Workshops & Presentations

 The Center for School Transformation Team are frequent attendees and presenters at many conferences throughout the year.
 While it’s a privilege to present on important topics that we believe are transforming schools around the world, we also love talking with you – to explore your perspectives, answer questions and equip you with information and tools that you can immediately use to make a difference in your school.
-If you are planning to attend any of the Upcoming Workshops, let us know so that we can plan time to talk.
 We are transforming schools, one conversation at a time!
 Join Us!